zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 to start the server.
 In another command window, type 'client' to start the client.

 This distribution also includes a few demos for integrating Ice with Oracle.
-Open the demo\demo-oracle-vs2008.sln or demo\demo-oracle-vs2010.sln solution to open the corresponding projects.
+Open the solution demo\demo-oracle-vs2008.sln or demo\demo-oracle-vs2010.sln to build the corresponding projects.

 ======================================================================